openstack-archive/fuel-library/docs/pages/creating-fuel-pm/0010-creating-fuel-pm-from-scratch.rst

-If you already have Puppet Master installed, you can skip this installation step and go directly to :ref:`Configuring fuel-pm <Configuring-Fuel-PM>`.
+If you already have Puppet Master installed, you can skip this installation step and go directly to :ref:`Installing the OS Using Fuel <Install-OS-Using-Fuel>`.

-Installing Puppet master is a one-time procedure for the entire infrastructure.
-Once done, Puppet master will act as a single point of control for all of your servers, and you will never have to return to these installation steps again.
+Installing Puppet Master is a one-time procedure for the entire infrastructure.
+Once done, Puppet Master will act as a single point of control for all of your servers, and you will never have to return to these installation steps again.

 Initial Setup
 -------------

-If you plan to provision the Puppet Master on hardware, you need to make sure that you can boot your server from an ISO.

 For VirtualBox, follow these steps to create the virtual hardware: